btf-org/flank/README.md

 ## When is Flank a BAD fit?

-Flank tries to do simple tasks quickly, but there are tradeoffs.
-Also, there's an assumption that scripts are fast.
-If scripts aren't fast for whatever reason -- e.g. maybe the dependencies in your codebase and the policies of your org mean that every little script has huge overhead anyway -- then Flank probably won't offer much of a speedup.
+The main assumption behind Flank is writing scripts is fast for you, the developer.
+If scripts aren't fast for whatever reason -- e.g. maybe the dependencies in your codebase or the policies of your org mean that every little script has a huge overhead anyway -- then Flank won't offer much of a speedup.

 | Design Decision | Bad Fits |
 | ---------- | -------- |